 Sobriety is the primary objective of drug rehab.
 Encouragement through working toward more privileges teaches responsibility and how to prevent relapse in stressful situations.

 At California Highlands, our highly qualified staff of professional physicians, nurses, doctors, and case managers have many years of experience in drug rehab.
-Upon their arrival at California Highlands, clients are evaluated before the best course of action is chosen for their particular needs.
+Upon their arrival, clients are evaluated before the best course of action is chosen for their particular needs.

 Residential treatment provides clients with an environment in which they can solely concentrate on their addiction without outside temptations and distractions.
 This can make clients feel as comfortable and confident as possible as they address their substance abuse issues.